Vision Zero

 Oʻahu Vision Zero Action Plan

 The City and County of Honolulu is committed to ending traffic violence on Oʻahu.
 Vision Zero is a multi-faceted strategy to eliminate all fatalities and severe injuries on our roadways while increasing safe, healthy, and equitable transportation choices for all.
-Community engagement is the foundation of the Vision Zero Action Plan, its implementation, and long-term success.
-Co-creation with communities on Oʻahu, especially those disproportionately impacted by crashes is essential for identifying solutions to improve safety and eliminating traffic deaths on our streets.

 Oʻahu’s Vision Zero Action Plan was funded in part through grants from the Federal Highway Administration in cooperation with the Oʻahu Metropolitan Planning Organization.

-Draft Oʻahu Vision Zero Action Plan Public Review
+The Oʻahu Vision Zero Action Plan includes:

-• Existing Conditions – an overview of relevant previous planning efforts, past and ongoing safety programs, and recent crash patterns including High-Injury Locations.
+- Existing Conditions – an overview of relevant previous planning efforts, past and ongoing safety programs, and recent crash patterns including High-Injury Locations.

-• Safe Streets Kuleana to Community – describes the community engagement process that supported development of the Plan.
+- Safe Streets Kuleana to Community – describes the community engagement process that supported development of the Plan.

-• Acting in Accordance with Our Vision – outlines 17 goals and 80 actions to get to zero traffic deaths and serious injuries on Oʻahu using five interrelated “Safe System” elements: Safe Speeds, Safe Streets, Safe People, Post-Crash Care, and Safe Vehicles.
+- Acting in Accordance with Our Vision – outlines 17 goals and 80 actions to get to zero traffic deaths and serious injuries on Oʻahu using five interrelated “Safe System” elements: Safe Speeds, Safe Streets, Safe People, Post-Crash Care, and Safe Vehicles.

-• Our Work Has Started – highlights important Vision Zero, Complete Streets, and transportation safety projects already underway.
+- Our Work Has Started – highlights important Vision Zero, Complete Streets, and transportation safety projects already underway.

-• Our Commitment – the City’s commitment to achieving zero deaths and serious injuries, including partnerships, updated policies, and immediate changes in the way we do our work.
+- Our Commitment – the City’s commitment to achieving zero deaths and serious injuries, including partnerships, updated policies, and immediate changes in the way we do our work.
 Also provides an organizational framework and prioritized project list for implementing Vision Zero actions and staying on track to reaching our goal.

 Vision Zero Action Plan Process